MaximeNP6/CookBook/cookbook/php/README.md

 This code add a target to a segment, then it duplicates an action, update the new action with the segment modified and finally test and validates the action.

+duplicateAndAddNewSegment
+--

+With this code you can create/modify a target, create/modify a segment, place target in segment, duplicate an action, make segment as new sending segment to the duplicated action and finally launch a test phase.

 Coming soon
 --